alexsnow348/learning-notes/learning-notes/meet-up-and-talk/meeting-with-mentor.md

 - always remember that you can always learn on the job too especially for upskilling
 	- fundamental of software engineering is still important
 	- data engine
-	- tech stack and tools
+	- tech stack and tools -  Spark, Hadoop, AWS EMR, AWS Redshift, AWS Glue, Qlik Sense, Postgres, Python, Scala.
 	- data design patterns
 - create project to showcase
 - always remember to think reason of leaving the current roles
+-  interest in data, fast data, big data, data governance, data models, data warehouse, data insights - or all of the above!.